Introduction

 Here are some key tips:

-Hydration : Use creams enriched with hyaluronic acid and collagen to maintain skin elasticity and soothe redness.
+Hydration: Use creams enriched with hyaluronic acid and collagen to maintain skin elasticity and soothe redness.

 Avoid irritants: Some cosmetic products or perfumes can worsen inflammation and prolong redness.

-Massage techniques and natural care
+Massage techniques and natural treatments

 Massaging scars can promote better blood circulation and reduce redness.
 Applying gentle pressure and using soothing essential oils, such as rosehip oil, can improve the appearance of scars.